leighseverson/countyweather/README.md

 #> Error in gzfile(file, mode): cannot open the connection
 ```

-The output from this call is a list object that includes the dataset of hourly values (`hourly_data`).
-This dataset includes. the date-time of the observation (given in UTC), values for the weather variables selected, and the number of monitors reporting for each observation of each weather variable:
+The output from this call is a list object that includes a dataset of county-specific hourly values (`hourly_data`), as well as weather station metadata (...) \[hourly functions include station metadata, too, right?\] and a map of station locations (`station_map`).

+The hourly time series dataset includes the date-time of the observation (given in UTC), values for the weather variables selected, and the number of monitors reporting for each observation of each weather variable:

 ``` r
 head(andrew_hourly$hourly_data)